 Other states are also ready to enact sports betting.
 Expect West Virginia and Mississippi sports betting to begin sooner rather than later.
 Both states have laws on the books and are ready to move forward now that the U.S. Supreme Court sports betting decision arrived.

 Watch for Pennsylvania to enter the legalized sports betting market soon.
-As part of its 2017 gaming expansion law, sports betting is legal along with online gaming.
+As part of its 2017 gaming expansion law, sports betting is legal along with online casinos in PA.
 The expectation is to see a rollout of both later this year.

 Other states have sports betting legislation in various stages of the regulatory process.
 State legislators are likely to pick up the pace and move legislation through the legislature now that U.S. Supreme Court definitively ruled that PAPSA is unconstitutional.